Find a Drop-Off Site

 Use the PaintCare Site Locator to find a place to drop-off your leftover paint.

-California, Connecticut, Oregon, Rhode Island and Vermont: Use this tool to find PaintCare-sponsored drop-off sites including retailers, transfer stations and household hazardous waste programs that are working with PaintCare.
+California, Connecticut, Minnesota, Oregon, Rhode Island and Vermont: Use this tool to find PaintCare-sponsored drop-off sites including retailers, transfer stations and household hazardous waste programs that are working with PaintCare.

 Other States: This tool finds household hazardous waste programs and other places throughout the United States that accept leftover paint from the public.